lacework/terraform-kubernetes-agent/README.md

 ## Kubernetes

-The `kubernetes.tf` file will configure a Kubernetes ConfigMap and DaemonSet which will then be used to run the Lacework Datacollector pod across all worker nodes in a cluster.
+The `main.tf` file will configure a Kubernetes Secret and DaemonSet which will then be used to run the Lacework Datacollector pod across all worker nodes in a cluster.

 ## Variables